-1 Philip was the fifth apostle to be chosen, being called when Jesus and his first four apos-1555; 1556 tles were on their way from John's rendezvous on the Iordan to Cana of Galilee.
+1 Philip was the fifth apostle to be chosen, being called when Jesus and his first four apostles were on their way from John's rendezvous on the Jordan to Cana of Galilee.
 Since he lived at Bethsaida, Philip had for some time known of Jesus, but it had not occurred to him that Jesus was a really great man until that day in the Jordan valley when he said, "Follow me."
 Philip was also somewhat influenced by the fact that Andrew, Peter, James, and John had accepted Jesus as the Deliverer.